-(1) Founding members’ competence, as measured by prior work experience and education credentials.
+(1) Founding members’ competence as measured by prior work experience and education credentials.

 (2) The degree to which business practices are formalized via contractual agreements on ownership shares and whether teams completed a business plan.

-The authors argue that both of these conditions increase the likelihood that merit will be the guiding principle that determines whether female founding members assume the position of leader.
-Their data analysis revealed that when team members are ranked equally high in terms of observable measures of competency such as education level and years of experience, the effect of gender in determining leadership races is reduced.
+The authors argue that both of these conditions increase the likelihood that merit will be the guiding principle that determines whether female founding members assume the position of a leader.
+Their data analysis revealed that when team members are ranked equally high in terms of observable measures of competency, such as education level and years of experience, the effect of gender in determining leadership races is reduced.
 Regarding the formalization of business practices, men are 85 percent more likely than women to be in charge when a formal agreement is not in place.
 But when a formal ownership agreement has been adopted, men and women have the same chance of leading the startup.
 And when teams have completed a formal business plan outlining their strategic goals, the bias against women-as-leaders is reduced by 50 percent.
 In sum, when formal business procedures are adopted, there is a greater chance that women become the boss in new ventures.

-When teams have completed a formal business plan outlining their strategic goals, the bias against women-as-leaders is reduced by 50 percent
+When teams have completed a formal business plan outlining their strategic goals, the bias against women-as-leaders is reduced by 50 percent.

 Two other conditions may influence whether women assume a leadership position: